-Sheldon Wechsler and George Mertz Contact Lens Residency Support
+Sheldon Wechsler and George Mertz Contact Lens Residency Award

 2016 Johnson & Johnson, Inc. Advanced Practice Residents with company supporters.

 Residency training is becoming an increasingly important aspect of optometric training.
 A post-OD residency program significantly advances a graduate's preparation as an eye-care provider and provides additional experiences in instruction and scholarship.
 Many schools and colleges of optometry now require residency training as a basic prerequisite for new clinical faculty.